SalasD93/bookme/README.md

 ## Description

-For project 2 of the UM Coding Bootcamp, I had to create a web application using backend api routes, server, and database.
-I also had to incorporate a user-friendly mobile responsive frontend using handlebars, home routes, and JavaScript.
-Password encryption was required to successfully store a user to the database.
-We incorporated new CSS framework, Tailwind, to style the frontend.
+I have created a web application using backend api routes, server, and database.
+I incorporated a user-friendly mobile responsive frontend using handlebars, home routes, and JavaScript.
+Password encryption was used to successfully store a user in the database.
+We incorporated a CSS framework, Tailwind, to style the frontend.
+This application is for selling and buying used books in your area after creating an account.
+It is just a prototype at the moment.
+When logged in, you can see posted books for sale, and use a map to see users snear your current location.
+For development purposes, the seeded users are in one location.
+To see these users on the map, please type the zip code 33773 in the search box.
+I integrated a Google Maps API that utilizers custom markers to display users on the map.
+This is an ongoing project with plans of future development.

 ## Table of Contents